peduarte/wallop-site/README.md

 ## About the site
 This site is built with webpack and react.<br>
-It uses a simple Express app to take a raw markdown file (in this case, I use the README.md from Wallop.js repo) and return HTML.<br>
+It uses [mdhtmljson](https://github.com/peduarte/mdhtmljson) to take a raw markdown file (in this case, I use the README.md from Wallop.js repo) and return HTML.<br>
 The reason for this, is so all the latest documentation is on the correct repo, and this just feeds off of it, making my life much easier.

 ## Get it running